 Making it work for you

 While some identified groups of staff have continued to work on campus during lockdown, other staff are returning to campus following University approval and in accordance with Government guidance.
-However, the majority of University staff continue with remote and agile working.
+However, the majority of University staff continue with remote working.
 We continue to adjust to a new way of working and to a new way of life.
 We want to ensure that you continue to have the support and resources you need to do your job as best as you can in these circumstances.
 The health and wellbeing of the University community and their families continues to be of paramount importance at this time.
 The following initial guidance provides advice for staff working remotely at home.
-Additional guidance for managers on remote and agile work to support their team is also provided.
-We will continue to add further information Wellbeing & working from home hub to support you .
+Additional guidance for managers on remote working to support their team is also provided.
+We will continue to add further information Wellbeing & working from home hub to support you.

 Balancing work & home life